bishopce16/stroke_prediction_analysis/README.md

 ## Dashboard

-We will be utilizing Tableau Public to to create a story based dashboard as well as an interactive dashboard.
+We will be utilizing Tableau Public to create a story based dashboard in combination with an interactive dashboard.

 Here is a sneak peak of the story points we will using inside Tableau.